Kazma1306/Udacity_disaster/README.md

 # Description
 In this project, the task is to analyze disaster data and form an api.
+In this training, all tweets are natural disaster tweets.
 It also includes a web app which enables users to input messages to classigy them.

 # There are three steps:

 * Create an ETL which cleans the Data